Sons of the Night

 Sons of the Night (Söhne der Nacht) is a 1921 German silent film directed by Manfred Noa and starring Tzwetta Tzatschewa, Hans Albers and Ludwig Rex.
 It premiered at the Marmorhaus in Berlin, and was released in two parts.

+It was shot at the Marienfelde Studios of Eiko Film.
 The film's sets were designed by the art director Karl Machus.